niyuanqi/SNAP/README.md

 The flagship program is MagCalc.py.

-LCgen.py is a samply script using which one may generate a MagCalc light curve.
+LCgen.py is a sample script using which one may generate a MagCalc light curve.

 The subpackage Analysis contains tools for dealing with such light curves.